72 Hours in Paris: An Art & Food Itinerary

 Check in at Hôtel National Des Arts et Métiers

-This small-scale boutique hotel is the place to stay in Paris.
+This small-scale boutique hotel is the place to stay in the Paris.
 It has a vibey young feel with an on-site restaurant and bar and an outdoor cafe where you’ll always find Parisians smoking and drinking.
 You know you’ve arrived somewhere cool once you step inside.
-The location is primo as you're very close to the first arrondissement where the most famous Parisian attractions are.
+The location is primo as you're very close to the first arrondissement where the Louvre Museum is located, famous for their display of the Mona Lisa.

-If you’re looking for a different vibe for your hotel, the Grand Pigalle Hotel and the Four Seasons George V are also great options.
+If you’re looking for a different vibe for your hotel, the Grand Pigalle Hotel near Sacre Coeur in Montmartre and the Four Seasons George V adjacent to Champs-Élysées, between the Eiffel Tower and the Arc de Triomphe, are also great options.

 Grab a croissant

 You never have to look far for flaky baked goods in Paris.
 The lobby bar at Hôtel National Des Arts et Métiers makes excellent croissants.
 Order one with your morning tea or coffee and sit outside in the quaint Parisian square overlooking the church.
-Let yourself savor a slow morning before kicking off a weekend of exploring all that Paris has to offer.
+Let yourself savor a slow morning before kicking off a weekend of exploring all the city of lights has to offer.

 Browse the exhibits at the Centre Pompidou